HenryCH-Yeung/us-tree-detection/README.md

 First, setup your configurations (e.g. input and output directory) in the `configuration.py` script.

 To organize data for the subsequent training procedures, run the `organize.py` script.
+The script will automatically crop images to 256x256 patches that are required for model training.

     python3 -m organize.prepare